StackExchange/stack-blog/_posts/2016-04-26-Plurastic-meetings.md

 ###Every team is different
 To be clear, what I describe above is what my team does.
 Others at Stack share these principles but go about it their own way.

 The question-driven format has been good for us on Careers.
-We’re a big team (13 developers!) so it’s especially important to ensure that meetngs are lively, informative, and [time well spent](https://clipperhouse.com/2016/04/07/time-well-spent/).
+We’re a big team (13 developers!) so it’s especially important to ensure that meetings are lively, informative, and [time well spent](https://clipperhouse.com/2016/04/07/time-well-spent/).